 Source: Motley Fool CAPS.

-Now, as much as we love our CAPS community, don't buy these companies just because they've garnered top ratings.
-And don't sell 'em just because Wall Street says to, either.
+As much as we love our CAPS community, don't sell these companies just because they've garnered low ratings.
+And don't buy 'em just because Wall Street says to either.
 Investing requires closer diligence on your part, so use these ratings as a launching pad for your own research.

 A rare breed